flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

       {{< linked_img src="sonic/bg3.png" >}}
     {{< /tab >}}
   {{< /tabs >}}
-  <figcaption class="caption">Affine background layers in use
+  <figcaption class="caption">Static background layers in use
-  <br>Layer 3 will be scaled to simulate water effects</figcaption>
+  <br>Layer 3 will be shifted horizontally at some scan-lines to simulate water effects</figcaption>
 {{< /float_block >}}

 {{% inner_markdown %}}